wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

   S_f \approx \frac{h_0}{2}.

 The parameter h-2 and h0 are the Power Spectral Densities (PSD) of the random walk frequency noise and of the white noise, as defined in the suggested book above.
 Some typical values for a low quality Temperature
 Compensated Crystal Oscillator (TCXO) are 2e-20 and 2e-19 (in seconds).
-A practical advise before using this values is to take care that we are dealing with the parameters of a variance-covariance matrix and also that they have to be converted in units of meters (remember that we have expressed the receiver clock states in units of meters).
+A practical advice before using this values is to take care that we are dealing with the parameters of a variance-covariance matrix and also that they have to be converted in units of meters (remember that we have expressed the receiver clock states in units of meters).